The Hormone Harmony Type

 Elevate your energy & mood, reduce cravings, upgrade memory, focus, clarity & calm, kickstart fat loss, & more!

 Our nutrition and lifestyle (that’s a big one!) play an important role here.
 At times, though, women could require hormone restoration with hormone therapy to help bring hormones back in balance — either with bio-identical or synthetic hormones.
-This could be temporary or longterm depending on the woman and situation.
+This could be temporary or long-term, depending on the woman and situation.

-The choice is up to you and your trusted physician and it’s always a good idea to thoroughly educate yourself on the options and risks first.
+The choice is up to you and your trusted physician, and it’s always a good idea to thoroughly educate yourself on the options and risks first.
 Most physicians will not be up to date on the latest or full-scope of options available, the most recent research, nor the risks of either using hormone therapy or not.
-Take the time to seek out a knowledgeable practitioner for support here, whether that be a Functional MD or ND specialized in women’s hormones or a specialized functional health coach who’ll support you in working with your physician of choice.
-I’m happy to help here.

 Opting for hormone replacement therapy without optimizing nutrition and lifestyle to support it is not recommended as it can lead to further imbalance and is more likely to fail at offering preferred results.